 Drive a Corvette on a Twisty Race Track

 Bowling Green is the only place in the world where the Chevrolet Corvette is manufactured, and naturally, the entire city is proud of the long heritage of that sports car.
 Even visitors who aren't particularly into cars will find a tour of the National Corvette Museum to be fun and interesting, but those who really want a thrill will want to take to the track in one of these vehicles themselves.

 The nearby Motorsports Park offers the Corvette Experience, putting visitors behind the wheel of a Corvette Stingray on a fun, fast, and twisty course that will test their skill and nerve at every turn.

 Explore an Underground River by Boat

-Did we mention that Bowling Green has a lot of underground caves to explore?
-If you're looking for an entirely different experience than what you'll find at Mammoth Cave, you can always stay closer to town and take a boat ride through the Lost River Cave instead.
-Tours last about 45 minutes to an hour and include some interesting tales about the cave's unique history, at times serving as both a bandit hideout and undergoing night club.
-The river itself stretches for miles underneath the city and visitors can get a glimpse of the vast caverns that it flows through on this unique experience that will be fun for the entire family.Continue to 5 of 8 below.
+Cave aficionados looking for an entirely different experience than what they'll find at Mammoth Cave, can always stay closer to town and take a boat ride through the Lost River Cave.
+Tours last about 45 minutes to an hour and include some interesting tales about the cave's unique history.
+The cave has served as both a bandit hideout and undergoing night club.
+The river itself stretches for miles underneath the city and visitors can get a glimpse of the vast caverns that it flows through on this unique family-friendly experience.

 Take a Stroll Through Aviation History